A Class of $(n, k, r, t)_i$ LRCs Via Parity Check Matrix: Parity check matrix viewpoint of LRCs

 \end{cor}

-\begin{remark} It is noted that comparatively, the code rate is higher when $r\mid kt$.
-Furthermore, an $(k+\frac{kt}{r}, k, r, t)$ IS-LRC, where $r\mid kt$, is always distance optimal and has the highest code rate among all possible values of the parameters of $(n, k, r, t)$ IS-LRCs. \end{remark}
+\begin{remark} Note that the code rate is comparatively higher when $r\mid kt$.
+Furthermore, an $(k+\frac{kt}{r}, k, r, t)_i$ LRC, where $r\mid kt$, is always distance optimal and has the highest code rate among all possible values of the parameters of $(n, k, r, t)_i$ LRCs. \end{remark}